 CardRatings Editor's Analysis: Pros & Cons

-- Earn 75,000 Marriott Bonvoy bonus points after you use your new card to make $3,000 in purchases within the first three months and earn up to $150 in statement credits for eligible purchases made on your card in the first three months.
+- Earn 75,000 Marriott Bonvoy bonus points after you spend $3,000 on purchases within the first three months.

-- Purchases at participating Marriott Bonvoy hotels earn users six points, and U.S. restaurants and gas station purchases, as well as wireless telephone services purchased directly from U.S. service providers and on U.S. purchases for shipping earn four points.
+- Purchases at participating Marriott Bonvoy hotels earn users six points, and worldwide restaurant and U.S. gas station purchases, as well as wireless telephone services purchased directly from U.S. service providers and on U.S. purchases for shipping earn four points.

-- Receive one free night award every year after your account anniversary.
+- Receive one free night award every year after your card renewal month.
 Plus, earn an additional free night award after you spend $60,000 in purchases on your card in a calendar year.